-Please note: it can take up to t o weeks af er the term begins before the loan companies receive confirmation of enrollment.
+Please note: it can take up to two weeks af er the term begins before the loan companies receive confirmation of enrollment.

-Contact Student Academic Services (sas.pvd@jwu.edu) for assistance
+$Contact\ Student\ Academic\ Services\ (\ sas.pvd@jwu.edu)\ for\ assistance$

 Third Par ies

 Third Par ies

 Johnson & Wales University has authorized the National Student Clearinghouse to act as its agent for all verification requests from third par ies All insurers, lenders, employers and others who need to verify enrollment and/or degrees of Johnson & Wales University students must use he National Student Clearinghouse services.
 This information is available 24 hours a day, 7 days a week, 365 days a year.
 The Johnson & Wales University National Student Clearinghouse Enrollment Verification code is 003404.